 - Apple’s toys are a cut above the rest.
 While there are occasional issues, like the Random Shutdown Syndrome, Apple makes sure that they ultimately leave the customer satisfied.
 Which brings us to the next point.

-- Apple has an excellent support, refunds, replacements, repair and ongoing machine care policy in Apple Care.
+- Apple has excellent support, refunds, replacements, repair, and ongoing machine care policy in Apple Care.
 Never buy an Apple machine without one.

 - The Apple iPad.
 Nuff said.